-There are to up to 16 dogs, ranging in age from 8 weeks to 2 years live at OSCI where program participants are responsible for all aspects of the dog's care and development.
+There are to up to 16 dogs, ranging in age from 8 weeks to 2 years that live at OSCI where program participants are responsible for all aspects of the dog's care and development.
 JTSD trainers provide weekly instruction concerning dog grooming techniques, basic dog obedience skills, advanced service dog tasks and interpersonal skills for working with service dog recipients.
 Program participants assist with training clients and their future service dog.
-JTSD allows the dogs in the program to be used by PIOC enrolled in FVTC courses to earn their certificates.